 Hello, everyone!
 I am Hao Sun from linguistics department, SUNY at Buffalo.
-I'm on the Ph.D. program of linguistics.
+I'm a Ph.D candidate in the linguistics department.

 My research lies under the broad umbrella of cognitive sciences, including statistical analysis, computational modeling and psycholinguistic experiments.
 My interests include computational linguistics, computational psycholinguistics, psycholinguistics, argument structure and neurolinguistics.
 I am also intrigued by cognitive processes, in particular learning.

 1. Computational linguistics is a promising field which provides a number of tools for not only theoretical studies but for language engineering as well.
 My favourite computational frameworks include graph-based models and Bayesian models.

 2. Psycholinguistics and neurolinguistics focus on behavior patterns or neurological underpinnings of language production and comprehension.
 My studies focus on the acquisition of argument structures, in particular valence alternations.

 3. Argument structure is the comprehensive study of the mapping from lexical semantics to syntax.
 My research focuses on construction alternations and the distribution of verbs that appear in valence alternations.